Pejo-306/adastra-python-task/README.md

-# Adastra Python Task

-This project is a pseudo ETL system, designed in *Python*.
+# Simple Pseudo ETL System

+Pseudo ETL system in *Python* with a simple interface for data sources and data sinks.
 It was developed as a small task when I was applying to for a junior position in **Adastra Bulgaria**.

 ## Table of contents